Scale-free behavioral cascades and effective leadership in schooling fish: Results

-The presence of an unperturbed leader has the effect of suppressing the disordered phase exhibited by the classic Vicsek model.
-As we can see in Fig.~\ref{fig:sup_no_transition}, while for the classical model the transition becomes sharper when increasing the systems size $L$, the leader induces an ordered state for any value of $\eta$, with an order parameter (see Appendix~\ref{sec:vicsek-model-with}) fairly independent of system size and vanishing only in the limit of maximum noise $\eta=1$.
+At this point, it is worth pointing out that this leader can be any individual who first experiences a sudden orientational shift.
+For this reason we simply assume that its heading will remain constant, and therefore unaffected by its neighbors, until another reorientation of similar characteristics occurs in the system.
+We have checked that the leader does not need to be always the same individual to obtain the main results of our model.
+On the other hand, the presence of an unperturbed leader, that is, a leader with a constant heading over time, would have the effect of suppressing the disordered phase exhibited by the classic Vicsek model.
+As we can see in SF~2, while for the classical model the transition becomes sharper when increasing the systems size $L$, the leader induces an ordered state for any value of $\eta$, with an order parameter (see Methods) fairly independent of system size and vanishing only in the limit of maximum noise $\eta=1$.

-\subsection{Avalanche behavior in response of leader perturbations}
+\subsubsection{Avalanche behavior in response of leader perturbations}

 In this section, we focus our attention on the system-wide perturbations that are induced by changes in the preferred direction of motion of the leader.
 To analyze them, we consider a random reorientation of the leader's heading by an angle $\Delta \theta_L$, performed in the steady state corresponding to a given value of the noise intensity $\eta$, and measure the subsequent rearrangements that this perturbation induces in the heading of the rest of fish, as given by the turning angle $\varphi_i(t) = \theta_i(t+1) - \theta_i(t)$ projected on the interval $[0, \pi]$.